-- 6. Describe some survival behaviors of common living specimens. - a. extend the understanding that plants respond to changes in their environment (i.e. the leaves of some green plants change position as the direction of light changes, the parts of some plants undergo seasonal changes that enable the plant to grow, seeds germinate, and leaves form and grow) - 7.
-Describe how plants and animals, including humans, depend upon each other and the nonliving environment. - a. introduce that green plants are producers because they provide the basic food supply for themselves and animals - b. understand that all animals depend on plants; some animals (predators) eat other animals(prey) - c. understand that animals that eat plants for food may in turn become food for other animals (food chain) - d. introduce that an organism's pattern of behavior is related to the nature of that organism's environment, including the kinds and numbers of other organisms present, the availability of food and other resources, and the physical characteristics of the environment
+- 6.1 Describe how plants and animals, including humans, depend upon each other and the nonliving environment. - Green plants are producers because they provide the basic food supply for themselves and animals. - b.
+All animals depend on plants.
+Some animals (predators) eat other animals (prey). - c.
+Animals that eat plants for food may in turn become food for other animals.
+This sequence is called a food chain. - d.
+Decomposers are living things that play a vital role in recycling nutrients. - e.
+An organism's pattern of behavior is related to the nature of that organism's environment, including the kinds and numbers of other organisms present, the availability of food and other resources, and the physical characteristics of the environment.